 Quercus | 2018

 I’m just a tad over 70% through this one and it’s not exactly doing it for me.
-I’m waiting for a big twist, something that knocks my socks off, but currently, it’s just a relatively dramatic domestic “thriller” about rich people and poor people intersecting, that is missing the thrills.
+I’m waiting for a big twist, something that knocks my socks off, but currently, it’s just a relatively dramatic domestic “thriller” about rich people and poor people intersecting, and it’s missing the thrills.

-The book opened with a hell of a bang, but it didn’t hold up the pace or the tension.
-You spent – at least up to this point – the whole book going back through these characters histories from the time they were children, leading up to the present day where someone has smashed in a man’s skull with a golf club for apparently no reason.
+The book opened with a hell of a bang, but it hasn’t held up the pace or the tension.
+I’ve spent – at least up to this point – the whole book going back through characters histories from the time they were children, leading up to the present day where someone has smashed in a man’s skull with a golf club for apparently no reason.

 While the personal stories are interesting in the context of a drama, they are lacking the darker depth and revelations that you typically find in thrillers.
 Considering I’m 3/4 of the way through reading this, something more should have happened by now.
 But who knows, the ending might blow me away???

 Back of the Book: Late one night a man walks into the luxurious home of disgraced banker Harry McNamara and his wife Julie.
 The man launches an unspeakably brutal attack on Harry as a horror-struck Julie watches, frozen by fear.